 - Refinance an existing VA loan

-- Certificate of Eligibility (COE).
+- Request Certificate of Eligibility (COE).
 The COE verifies that you satisfy the eligibility criteria for the VA loan.
 To obtain a COE, you can apply with your lender, by mail, or online through the VA benefits portal.
 For interest rate reduction refinance loans, you don’t have to access a COE and can use the VA email confirmation process instead.

 - Purchase agreement.
-After you’ve obtained the COE, you’ll need to contact a real estate professional to obtain a purchase agreement.
-You must ensure that the purchase sales agreement contains a unique “VA Option Clause”.
-You may want to include a clause that allows you to discharge the contract without penalty.
+After you’ve obtained the COE, contact a real estate professional to obtain a purchase agreement.
+You must ensure that the purchase sales agreement contains a unique “VA Option Clause.”
+You may want to include a clause that allows you to cancel the contract without penalty.
 For adapted housing grants, you can apply through the VA website or by completing the application form and sending it to your local VA Regional Loan Center.

 - Apply for VA loan.
 Your lender will be able to help you complete the loan application and gather the required documents, such as bank statements, to complete the application.
-Once you’ve completed the application, the lender will organize for a VA appraisal and review all the documentation to decide whether or not the loan should be offered.
+Once you’ve completed the application, the lender will organize for a VA appraisal and review all the documentation to decide if the loan should be offered.

-- Closing.
-The lender will select an attorney to organize the closing.
-This representative will coordinate the date and time in which the property is transferred.
+- Close on Your New Property.
+The lender will select an attorney to organize the closing and transfer the property to you.

 How can I apply for different VA programs?